-Although the start-up phase requires a certain amount of effort, in the long term the system provides a win-win: Both sides get security and certainty, and animosity and its associated costs are avoided.
+Although the start-up phase requires effort, the system provides a win-win in the long term: Both sides get security and certainty, and animosity and its associated costs are avoided.

-While we expect changes to other tax measures, such as taxation of IP and PE regulations, the exact nature of these changes has yet to be determined.
-Given the current appetite for reform in Europe, we are unlikely to wait very long to find out.
+While we expect changes to other tax measures, such as taxation of IP, CFC rules, PE regulations and general interestlimitations, the exact nature of these changes has yet to be determined.
+Given the current appetite for reform in Europe, we probably would not have to wait long to find out.